Skip to main content

 Monitoring

-Multi-layer health monitoring for the agent fleet with real-time alerts, automatic cleanup of stuck resources, and a fleet-wide health dashboard.
+Multi-layer health monitoring for the agent fleet with real-time alerts, automatic cleanup of stuck resources, and a fleet-wide health view on the Operations page.

 Health Levels